 Hemp Oil for Oily Skin

-One interesting cell culture study demonstrated that cannabidiol, one major phytocannabinoid in hemp, may have the potential to normalize excess oil production (3).
+One interesting cell culture study demonstrated that major phytocannabinoids in hemp, may have the potential to normalize excess oil production (3).

 Part of the endocannabinoid system, the group of receptors that interact with hemp cannabinoids, is found in sebaceous glands.
 This means the receptors in the sebaceous gland allow its function to be modulated by cannabinoids.

-Researchers in the study observed that cannabidiol binds to TRPV4 receptors in sebocytes, the cells of the sebaceous gland.
+Researchers in the study observed that cannabinoids bind to TRPV4 receptors in sebocytes, the cells of the sebaceous gland.
 Sebum is secreted into the skin in a holocrine manner, meaning that the sebocytes themselves are the sebum.
 The outer wall of these cells dissolves to release the sebum.

 Essentially, the more sebocytes that proliferate, the more oil production there is.

 So, by normalizing excess proliferation of sebocytes, sebum production is also normalized.
-According to this cell culture study, cannabidiol does just that.
+According to this cell culture study, cannabinoids do just that.

-The question then becomes whether or not the consumption of cannabidiol, like in full-spectrum hemp oils, would cause cannabidiol to accumulate in the sebaceous gland and exert its effects.
+The question then becomes whether or not the consumption of full-spectrum hemp oils, would cause cannabinoids to accumulate in the sebaceous gland and exert its effects.

 Research indicates this is highly likely.
-Cannabinoids have been shown to accumulate in the pilosebaceous unit, where the sebaceous gland resides, which is why hair analyses are often used to detect THC in drug tests.
+Cannabinoids have been shown to accumulate in the pilosebaceous unit, where the sebaceous gland resides.

 So, if you have oily skin, full-spectrum hemp oil might be able to help!
 Although, more studies are needed to confirm these findings.